Justar96/ptoon/docs/contributing.rst

 Contributing
 ============

-We welcome contributions to pytoon!
+We welcome contributions to ptoon!
 This guide explains how to contribute.

 Development Setup
 -----------------